Bluetooth Operations

 Read

-To read a peripheral, pass its ID
+To scan and read a peripheral, pass its ID to the read method:

-// Read Measurements from a BluetoothPeripheral instance
+// Read Measurements from a BluetoothPeripheral

 BluetoothResult readResult = await ValidicBluetooth.read(peripheralID, ReadOptions(autoSubmit: false)).value;